 Because-CRPR List 4 plants are not considered rare in the region.
 CRPR List 4 plants were evaluated and were not detected during the surveys, t.
 The removal of a small number of plants (i.e., a few individuals or less than 10 percent of the total occurrence), if present, would not jeopardize the overall occurrence of the plant region-wide and/or would not result in a trend towards further listing or increased protection status.
 Therefore, impacts to Southwestern spiny rush, Salton milk-vetch, and Cooper's rush, if present, would be considered less than significant.
 Impacts to dwarf germander, which was not detected during surveys, if present would be considered less than significant.
 No special-status plants were observed and the potential impacts to rare plants would be less than significant.
 Most of the project area consists of agricultural or highly disturbed lands.
 If present, dwarf germander could occur in native scrub habitats such as the iodine bush scrub community.
 To reduce impacts to less than significant, staff proposes Condition of Certification/Mitigation Measure (COC/MM) BIO-1 (Protocol Botanical Surveys), which would require botanical surveys in native habitats prior to any ground disturbance.
 BIO- 1 applies as a COC to project components that falls under CEC's license and as an MM for project components requiring permits by local or other jurisdictions."

-Page 5.2-88, Fish, 1st Paragraph, 3rd Sentence - Lindsey Road runs east-west and is located 0.5 miles south and outside of the project area.
+Page 5.2-88 - Lindsey Road runs east-west and is located 0.5 miles south and outside of the project area.
 Please revise text as shown below:

-"Desert pupfish occupied drains in the project area include east-west irrigation canals along Hazard Road, McDonald Road, and Sinclair Road; parallel to east- west Cox Road/Gentry Road between Garst Road and Rock Hill; and north-south irrigation canals along Cox Road/Lindsey Road, Boyle Road, Severe Road, Crummer Road, and Lack Road (TN #250679 Figure DA 5.2-1c)."
+"Desert pupfish occupied drains in the project area include east-west irrigation canals along Hazard Road, McDonald Road, and Sinclair Road; parallel to east- west Cox Road/Gentry Road between Garst Road and Rock Hill; and north-south irrigation canals along Cox Road/Lindsey Road, Boyle Road, Severe Road, Crummer Road, and Lack Road (TN251682 Figure DA 5.2-1c)."

-Page 5.2-88, Fish, 3rd Paragraph, 1st Sentence - The Applicant will not dewater IID drains for construction or O&M. The water supply and production well pipelines cross an occupied desert pupfish water feature along McDonald Road which is north of the plant site.
-The gen-tie line only crosses one potentially occupied desert pupfish water feature west of Garst Road.
-However, there would be no substantial effects on IID's ability to service their customers due to the crossings.
+Page 5.2-88 - The Applicant will not dewater IID drains for construction or O&M. The permanent project features (injection well pipeline) crosses one potentially occupied desert pupfish drain along Sinclair Road.
+However, there would be no substantial effects on IID's ability to service their customers.\The production well pipeline crosses an occupied desert pupfish water feature west of Garst Road and north of the plant site in the tamarisk thickets.
+The only potential impact to pupfish habitat will be in this natural water feature.

-In addition, razorback sucker was extirpated from the Salton Sea in the late 1920s (USFWS 2002) (page 5.2-56).
-There are historic CNDDB records for this species in the Alamo River draining to the Salton Sea and East Highline Canal; however, the project area is outside the current range of this species (page 5.2--88).
+In addition, razorback sucker was extirpated from the Salton Sea in the late 1920s (USFWS 2002a) (page 5.2-56).
+There are historic CNDDB records for this species in the Alamo River draining to the Salton Sea and East Highline Canal; however, the project area is outside the current range of this species (page 5.2-88).